SkymouseStudios/skymse-jekyll/_posts/2018-07-18-why-we-started-our-own-business.md

 John and I had met at college, making short films together and now we were on our way to do a video shoot in D.C.
 As we talked, we agreed there was real need for better businesses in the world.
 We spent the 9 hour drive talking about what we wanted to do about that and how we might help people build better businesses.

-The conversation continued on through out the week in restaurants and hotel rooms.
+The conversation continued on through out the week, in restaurants and hotel rooms.
 We kept coming back to the same principal idea.
 We wanted to start a marketing company that would help deserving people develop worthwhile business ideas.
 And we want to do it starting _now_.

 But we didn't want to phone it in.
 Our primary concern was: **How can we provide real value to people?** We knew we needed to believe in the product we would be selling.
 Skymouse slowly began to take shape.